Book a Call

 Page load speed

-It is clearly mentioned in Google's developer guidelines on Core Web Vitals that page speed is one of the most important ranking factors.
-If the first input takes longer than 100 milliseconds to load, it means the page doesn't meet good UX guidelines.
-You can also enhance your website speed by optimising code, images, and lazy loading.
-Try to minimise CSS, JavaScript, and HTML code.
+Google’s developer guidelines on Core Web Vitals emphasise page speed as a major ranking factor.
+If the first input exceeds 100 milliseconds, it falls short of Google’s standards for a good user experience.
+You can improve page load speed by optimising code, compressing images, and using lazy loading.
+Minimising CSS, JavaScript, and HTML can also help.

 Mobile-first indexing